Kimigayo: Etymology

-In 1999, during the deliberations of the Act on National Flag and Anthem, the official definition of Kimi or Kimi-ga-yo was questioned repeatedly.
+In 1999, during the deliberations of the Act on National Flag and Anthem, the official definition of 'Kimi' or 'Kimi-ga-yo' was questioned repeatedly.
 The first suggestion, which was given by Chief Cabinet Secretary Hiromu Nonaka, stated that kimi meant the "Emperor as the symbol of Japan", and that the entire lyrics wish for the peace and prosperity of Japan.
-He referred to the new status of emperor as established in Article 1 of the Constitution of Japan as the main reason for these suggestions.
+He referred to the new status of the emperor as established in Article 1 of the Constitution of Japan as the main reason for these suggestions.
 During the same session, Prime Minister Keizō Obuchi (Obuchi Cabinet) confirmed this meaning with a statement on 29 June 1999:

-"Kimi" indicates the Emperor, who is the symbol of the State and of the unity of the people, and whose position is derived from the consensus-based will of Japanese citizens, with whom sovereign power resides.
-And, the phrase "Kimigayo" indicates our State, Japan, which has the Emperor enthroned as the symbol of the State and of the unity of the people by the consensus-based will of Japanese citizens.
+'Kimi' indicates the Emperor, who is the symbol of the State and of the unity of the people, and whose position is derived from the consensus-based will of Japanese citizens, with whom sovereign power resides.
+And, the phrase 'Kimigayo' indicates our State, Japan, which has the Emperor enthroned as the symbol of the State and of the unity of the people by the consensus-based will of Japanese citizens.
 And it is reasonable to take the lyric of "Kimigayo" to mean the wish for the lasting prosperity and peace of such country of ours.

-Parties opposed to the Liberal Democratic Party, which was in control of the government during Obuchi administration, strongly objected to the government's meaning of kimi and "Kimigayo".
-Lawmakers of the Democratic Party of Japan objected on the grounds that there was a lack of any historical ties to the meaning.
+Parties opposed to the Liberal Democratic Party, which was in control of the government during the Obuchi ministry, strongly objected to the government's meaning of 'kimi' and 'kimigayo'.
+Lawmakers of the Democratic Party of Japan argued on the grounds there was a lack of any historical ties to the meaning.
 The strongest critic was Kazuo Shii, the chairman of the Communist Party of Japan, who strongly claimed that "Japan" could not be derived from "Kimigayo", because the lyrics only mention wishing for the emperor to have a long reign.
-Shii also objected to the use of the song as the national anthem, saying that for a democratic nation, an anthem about the emperor was not appropriate.
+Shii also objected to the use of the song as the national anthem, saying an anthem about the emperor was not appropriate for a democratic nation.